Biswajit1693/learn-git/README.md

-# Lets learn git with hands-on practice Biswajit.
+# Lets learn git with hands-on practice by Biswajit Patnaik.